benspaulding/django-gcframe/docs/decorators.rst

     def some_view(request):
         …

-Obviously this will only do anything when the middleware is installed.
+Obviously this will only affect change when the middleware is installed.
-But it is harmless if it’s not installed.
+It is harmless if the middleware is not installed.